 Set in the heart of the Thar Desert, Pushkar is a small, somewhat remote city.
 Yet despite its modest size, there’s a reason that this town is so well known.
 Thought to be one of the oldest settlements in all of India, Pushkar’s history stretches back over thousands of years.
 It’s also regarded as a holy site for Hindus, and is home to a number of important temples.
 While most visitors today know it best for the annual Camel Fair, there are a number of other things to do in this Rajasthani town.
 Below, we’ve selected 10 of our favourite things to see in Pushkar.

-During the Pushkar Camel Fair, which is scheduled around the full moon each November, the typically quiet Rajasthani town suddenly explodes in a colourful chaos of livestock, market stalls, competitions and performances.
+During the Pushkar Camel Fair, which is scheduled around the full moon each November, the typically quiet Rajasthani town suddenly explodes in a colorful chaos of livestock, market stalls, competitions and performances.
 For visitors to India, it’s an incredible way to become immersed in the region’s traditional culture and sights – which range from camel beauty pageants to traditional gypsy dancers.

 The Pushkar Camel Fair is the town’s biggest annual attraction © Danielrao/iStock/Thinkstock

 Hot Air Balloon Ride

 Want to experience the vibrant Camel Fair from an alternative angle, or see the sweeping landscapes that surround Pushkar from a new perspective?
 Sign up for a hot air balloon ride for stunning views of the local area.
 From on high, visitors can look down on Pushkar’s many temples and ghats, not to mention endless expanses of desert scenery.